wr0ngway/pytivo-video-manager/README.txt

 compatible MP4 format to be transferred as is - saving time and space - instead of the transcoding that a pull will always cause.  vidmgr can also be used to delete videos from your library.

-vidmgr is a TiVo HME application designed to operate under wmcbrine's pyhme framework.
+vidmgr is a TiVo HME application designed to operate under wmcbrine's hme for python framework.
 It is NOT a stand-alone application.
 Please install the pyhme package and make sure it is running before you install vidmgr.